Amy Winehouse found dead in London

 Szalavitz will also be following this week at Healthland with discussions of treatment options and strategies to minimize overdose deaths.
 Szalavitz speaks from firsthand experience as a person with drug addiction 20 years ago.
 She is co-author of Born for Love: Why Empathy is Essential — and Endangered (Morrow, 2010), with Dr. Bruce D. Perry

-Update 25 Jul, 5:45 am – Russell Brand, the British comedian and husband of singer Katy Perry, wrote a revealing and eloquent reflection on Winehouse from his experiences knowing her before she became famous just as he completed a rehabilitation program for his own substance dependence.
+Update 25 Jul, 5:45 am – Russell Brand, the British comedian and husband of singer Katy Perry, wrote a revealing and eloquent reflection on Winehouse from his experiences knowing her before she became famous just as he completed a rehabilitation programs in a california rehab and at the arizona rehab centers for his own substance dependence.

 Finally, James Hannaham had this particularly prescient article on 14 December 2007 in Salon.
 His article begins,